chadtopaz/computational-linear-algebra/coursenotes/coursenotes.md

 A statistics class would provide much more sophisticated ways of analyzing the error.

-## Least squares and data compression
+## Least Squares and Data Compression

 Adopting a least squares approach allows, potentially, massive compression of data.
 Suppose we had 100 points that looked like this